pubkey/rxdb/orga/before-next-major.md

 If multiple atomic updates are run on the same document at the same time, we should merge them together and do a single database write.

-## Add enum-compression to the key-compressio plugin
+## Add enum-compression to the key-compression plugin
 - Also rename the key-compression plugin to be just called 'compression'

 ## Fix migration+replication